-- issues reported via Compliance Hotline and the Audit Committee agreed on the performed investigations, conclusions and sanctions reached and, - the Information Security activities and focus areas.
+- Reviewed the Compliance reporting from the Business Ethics Compliance officer, and the US Compliance officer. - Reviewed issues reported via Compliance Hotline and the Audit Committee agreed on the performed investigations, conclusions and sanctions reached. - Reviewed the Information Security activities and focus areas. - On behalf of the Board of Directors, reviewed the Diabetes API capacity investment in the US.